breadweb/extralife-helper/README.md

 ## History

 I originally created the Helper in 2013.
-I wanted something to track the time until Extra Life, track my total time playing on game day, and show my fundraising progress.
+There were no tools available at the time for tracking the time until Extra Life, tracking total time played on game day, and showing fundraising progress.
 I also wanted to celebrate new donations in real time when streaming during the marathon.
-The following year I made it available to the community and it has been used by thousands of Extra Life participants ever since.
+The following year I made it available to the community and it has been used by thousands of Extra Life participants since.

 * **2013**: Built with Actionscript as a Flash application which scraped Extra Life website pages for information.

 * **2014**: Added personalization and shared with the Extra Life community.
 Added an executable wrapper for caputre in OBS.
 * **2015**: Updated to work with the new Extra Life API.
 * **2016**: Added a suite of new configuration options including color themes and borders.